-By educating tourists on the types of materials (such as wood, grasses and shells) that are more likely to pass biosecurity checks, Australian and New Zealand travellers can buy with confidence, taking home not just a memory, but a small part of a community’s story.
+The videos educated travellers about the types of materials they might encounter (such as wood, grasses and shells), and which are more likely to pass biosecurity checks in Australia and New Zealand.
+This information empowered travellers to buy with confidence, taking home not just a memory, but a small part of a community’s story.

-Juicy were engaged to produce three videos that looked at the work of artisans in Vanuatu, the Solomon Islands and Papua New Guinea.
-Alongside the video, we travelled with a mobile stills photography white-cyc studio to photograph hundreds of individual handicrafts and souvenirs from each community and district to form printed vendor guides to be used in markets with tourists, helping them to make smart choices.
+In addition to the video, we travelled with a mobile stills photography white-cyc studio to photograph hundreds of individual handicrafts and souvenirs from each community and district.
+These were used in printed vendor guides, available in markets, to help tourists make informed purchases.